Q: I love rationality, but I don’t care about existential risk. Should I still come to a CFAR training?

 - We care about the long-term future, and think the coming century may be pivotal, Nick Bostrom style; and

-- We suspect thinking skills, dialog skills, and the social fabric to support them may be key to making that pivot a good one.
+- We suspect thinking skills, dialogue skills, and the social fabric to support them may be key to making that pivot a good one.

 - We’re a 501(c)(3) nonprofit;

-- We’re about nine full-time people plus a bunch of other collaborators;
+- We’re about seven full-time people plus a bunch of other collaborators;

 - Mostly, we do this via immersive, small-group rationality workshops.